 I am a huge fan of all things cheese, so Mac and cheese is a staple on the list of comfort foods.

-My kids however, are not a fan of most homemade Mac and cheese recipes.
-Many oven based recipes – the baking dries them out and they have crispy bits the kids avoid (I love crispy noodles).
-They just are not creamy enough for kids liking.
+My crew however, are not a fan of most homemade Mac and cheese recipes.
+Many oven based recipes – the baking dries them out and they have crispy bits they avoid (I love crispy noodles).
+They just are not creamy enough for their liking.
 Some creamy ones are not cheesy flavoured enough and bland.
-I did a lot of experimenting before kids were convinced enough to eat non boxed Kraft dinner.
+I did a lot of experimenting before they were convinced enough to eat non boxed Kraft dinner.
 Honestly – I blame myself for their distinguished tastes.

-This a an easy stove top method – trust me with two boys and a puppy I would not make it if it wasn’t easy- no baking required.
+This a an easy stove top method – no baking required.
 Super creamy and serves several hungry men.
 The difference, well no precooked noodles- one pot!
 The starch helps thicken sauce.
 Evaporated milk gives the luxury of cream without price tag and makes the dish extra creamy (but milk works well too).
 Lastly – totally customizable just like the box kind.
 Use the cheese combo you love.
 Love mozzarella & Swiss with mushrooms add it, Tex mex with Monterey Jack and a bit of salsa, or keep it simple and create a Mac and cheese bar to let others top it the way they like.

 I love this fresh and hot same day, my husband says it tastes even better the next.
 But I find it looses some of the creamy texture reheated but it does taste good!
 I have made it up and placed it in crock pot to keep warm for pot lucks.
 Trust me it the bowl will come back empty!